Politics of Harry Potter: Characters compared to George Bush, Tony Blair, and Saddam Hussein

 Rowling has never confirmed these interpretations in Harry Potter; however, when the then Chancellor Gordon Brown once asked her to endorse the Labour Party while Tony Blair was Prime Minister, Rowling refused.
 Rowling attacked the Blair government's policy on single parent families.
 She said that Labour could do "a good deal more" and then donated £500,000 to the One Parent Families charity to set an example.
 Rowling said that Brown's measures for children 'would have made a real difference to my family's life' when she was poor.
-Blair stepped down shortly before the release of Rowling's seventh book, and Brown was appointed Prime Minister.
-Rowling subsequently donated £1 million to the Labour Party during the 2010 general election which Labour lost.
+Rowling donated £1 million to the Labour Party during the 2010 general election.

 Education reform in The Order of the Phoenix

-Teachers have hailed Harry Potter and the Order of the Phoenix as a "blistering satire on years of politically motivated interference in the running of schools".
+The Scotsman cites "Delighted teachers who have hailed Harry Potter and the Order of the Phoenix as a blistering satire on years of politically motivated interference in the running of schools".

 Rowling describes her character Dolores Umbridge, the Ministry-appointed headmistress of Hogwarts and under-secretary to the minister, Cornelius Fudge, saying "She has good contacts at the Ministry.
 She is one of those people, and they do exist in real life, who will always side with the established order.
 As far as she is concerned authority cannot be wrong so she doesn't question it, and I would go as far as to say that whatever happened and whoever took over at the Ministry, Umbridge would be there, she likes power.
 So she is going to side with the people who give her the authority."

-Andrew Slack, founder of the Harry Potter Alliance, writes in In These Times about the "Muggle Mindset" in which "Lindsay Lohan supersedes news about genocide, men assess their 'worth' by their paychecks, women's bodies are treated as commodities and our educational system preoccupies itself not with stimulating children's curiosity but rather getting them to efficiently regurgitate information on standardised tests."
+Andrew Slack, founder of the Harry Potter Alliance, writes about the "Muggle Mindset" in which "Lindsay Lohan supersedes news about genocide, men assess their 'worth' by their paychecks, women's bodies are treated as commodities and our educational system preoccupies itself not with stimulating children's curiosity but rather getting them to efficiently regurgitate information on standardised tests."

-Hungarian Secretary of State for Education Rózsa Hoffmann and her reforms have often been compared to Dolores Umbridge and her actions in the novels.
+Hungarian Secretary of State for Education Rózsa Hoffmann and her reforms received comparisons to Dolores Umbridge and her actions in the novels.